padurean/square-composer/README.md

 ## Contribute!

-Fork this repo, do your changes/additions and create a PullRequest to get them also into this repo & published [here](http://purecore.ro/square-composer).
+Fork this repo, do your changes/additions and create a PullRequest to get them also back here.

+Your changes will also be published [here](http://purecore.ro/square-composer), as an updated version of _SquareComposer_.

 ### Add a new solution to an existing transformation